 One of the Printworks’ thriving venues, the Manchester Bierkeller frequently screens live sports – with over twenty screens, three projector screens and a massive LED superscreen to accommodate footy fans.
-Bookings are now open for World Cup screenings, so you can snap up a table ready for the matches.
+Bookings are now open for the Women’s World Cup final screening, so you can snap up a table ready for the match.
 Enjoy cold beers, steins and pitchers, as well as 8-pint beer towers, stein cocktails and more.

 Manchester Bierkeller, The Printworks, Withy Grove, M4 2BS.

 In a break from showing worldwide blockbusters and the best of independent film, Vue at the Printworks will be screening the Women’s World Cup final as England face Spain.
 Get the big screen experience of the beautiful game, in a room full of enthusiastic fans, just don’t go throwing pints around in celebration!
 You can book here.

 Vue, The Printworks, 27 Withy Grove, Manchester, M4 2BS.

 You may have noticed that the Women’s World Cup is taking place in Australia and New Zealand, so as an Aussie concept, you’d be right in thinking that Walkabout would be well up for it.
 There may be some bitter faces rooting for Spain after England’s Lionesses knocked out Australia in the semi-finals, but the occasion should instill some positivity in the crowd.
 Get your dose of the competition during Women’s World Cup final at Walkabout, bringing a little bit of Australia to Manchester – book here.

 Walkabout, The Printworks, 27 Withy Grove, Manchester, M4 2BS.